harrisontolley/chesster/README.md

 * **Strength**: in quick runs with Unbalanced Human Openings (UHO), Chesster reached an **~2000 Elo** which is **stronger than ~99.5% of humans**  (rough estimate; not a formal rating).

+A LOT of improvements can be made, but this project was primarily to learn a little bit of C++ and have fun with a game I love.

 ---

 ## Build (CMake)